ABOUT THE NEW YORK FOLKLORE SOCIETY

 The New York Folklore Society needs your support NOW to help us to remain fiscally sound.
 We are committed to providing services in a manner that conveys respect for the dignity of the individuals and cultural communities which we serve.
 We value the rights and needs of all New Yorkers to express and practice the artistic and cultural traditions that are part of New York’s story.

-We fulfill our mission through publishing Voices: The Journal of New York Folklore, through our Mentoring and Professional Development Program for Folk and Traditional Arts, through our Community Cultural Documentation Youth Development Program, and through our many and varied conferences and gatherings.
+We fulfill our mission through publishing Voices: The Journal of New York Folklore, through the NYSCA Mentoring and Professional Development for the Traditional Arts – A Partnership with the New York Folklore Society, through our Community Cultural Documentation Youth Development Program, and through our many and varied conferences and gatherings.
 We need your tax-deductible SUPPORT today!
 Please DONATE.